Fox taking fans to the ballgame with a virtual crowd

 Fox worked on the project with Silver Spoon, a real-time animation and virtual production studio.
 Silver Spoon scanned in all the ballparks and fans so their motions sitting and standing could be properly rendered.

 The fans can do up to 500 actions, ranging from high fives during a home run to doing the wave.
-The system is also advanced where it can control the percentage of fans in the stadium during a game as well as who they are cheering for.
+The system can control the percentage of fans in the stadium during a game as well as who they are cheering for.

 For example, Saturday's Brewers-Cubs game could create a crowd that is 75% Cubs and 25% Brewers.
 It can also make it appear as if most of them have left if it is a 9-1 ballgame in the ninth inning.